IRTF-HRPC/drafts/draft-terminology.md

 ---
-title: Terminology, Power, and Inclusive Language in Internet-Drafts and RFCs
+title: Terminology, Power, and Exclusionary Language in Internet-Drafts and RFCs
 abbrev: Terminology
 docname: draft-knodel-terminology-05
 date: 2021-02-22